Evelene “Tweedy” Sombrero Navarrete – Senior Pastor

 In addition to serving as the music director and directing the Cindy Klein Memorial Handbell Choir, Karen also serves as the Church’s Lay Leader.

 Allen Morlock – Organist/Accompanist

-A long time member of Trinity, Sarah serves as the part-time Director of Christian Education, organizing educational programs for children through high school students.
+A long time member of Trinity, Sarah serves as the part-time Director of Children and Youth Ministries, organizing educational programs for children through high school students.
 A member of Trinity since she was six years old, she has participated in a wide variety of programs, activities, conventions and camps.
 Sarah is also a member of the Cindy Klein Memorial Handbell Choir and a full-time educator with Yuma Union High School District.

 Sarah is looking forward to working with anyone interested in the educational programs of the church.